-A scenographer and theatre-maker, seeks artistic projects rooted in devised collaborative processes where all elements can play an active role in creation.
-This can take the form of integrating lighting and design into the rehearsal and creation process, working with community members to create a performance piece or devising an audience interactive piece, where those present are actively involved in meaning making.
-She has participated in training workshops in collaborative creation with Ariane Mnouchkine’s Teatre Du Soleil, and in Image and Forum Theatre facilitation at the Centres for the Theatre of The Oppressed in London, Toronto, and New York.
-She is co-founder of Aiding Dramatic Change in Development (ADCID) – an organisation creating inspirational experiences for people to influence and transform the world around them. www.adcid.org.
+A scenographer and theatre-maker, Jennifer seeks artistic projects rooted in devised collaborative processes where all elements can play an active role in creation.
+This can take the form of integrating lighting and design into the rehearsal and creation process.
+Other times, this involves working with community members to create a performance piece or devising an audience interactive piece where those present are actively involved in meaning making.
+She has participated in training workshops in collaborative creation with Ariane Mnouchkine’s Teatre Du Soleil, and in Image and Forum Theatre facilitation at centres for the Theatre of The Oppressed in London, Toronto, and New York.
+She is the co-founder of Aiding Dramatic Change in Development (ADCID) – an organization creating inspirational experiences for people to influence and transform the world around them.
+To learn more about the organization, go to www.adcid.org.

-She has designed lights for various theatre and dance companies in Canada and the UK including the Shaw Festival, The MT Space, InterArts Matrix, The Circus Space, and the Arcola Theatre.
-Her work has been seen in Germany, Syria, Jordan and Lebanon.
-She has also assisted lighting designers for Robert Lepage’s Ex Machina, The Shaw Festival, Canadian Stage Company and Volcano Theatre.
+In addition, she has designed lights for various theatre and dance companies in Canada and the UK including the Shaw Festival, The MT Space, InterArts Matrix, The Circus Space, and the Arcola Theatre.
+Her work has been seen in Germany, Syria, Jordan, and Lebanon.
+Furthermore, she has also assisted lighting designers for Robert Lepage’s Ex Machina, The Shaw Festival, Canadian Stage Company and Volcano Theatre.
 She is a past recipient of a Chalmers Award, and has been twice nominated for the OAC Pauline McGibbon Award in Design.
-She is an ADC member.
+She is also an ADC member.

-A co-executive director of Aiding Dramatic Change in Development (ADCID).
+Stephen is the co-executive director of Aiding Dramatic Change in Development (ADCID).
 Through ADCID projects and in partnership with other social actors, he is exploring approaches that engage community members in conversations, consciously orientated to maturing visions of the future.
 Stephen has over 12 years experience engaging community members through participatory theatre for development.
-In 2004, he co-created the InFusion Performance a multi-disciplinary, audience immersive event, which involved music, dance, spoken word and video in London UK.
-This proved a key experience in his exploration into how artists from different art forms relate to theatre performance aesthetically, logistically and culturally, that still informs his work.
+In 2004, he co-created the InFusion Performance, a multi-disciplinary, audience immersive event that involved music, dance, spoken word and video in London, UK.
+This proved a key experience in his exploration into how artists from different art forms relate to theatre performance aesthetically, logistically and culturally.
+It is still an experience informs his work.
 This was the seed for ADCID’s InFusion Lab.

-Marshahas been working with the Imagi ning Possibilities Leadership Team looking at percussive approaches and innovative ways to develop the soundscapes to compliment the Envisioned Scenography process used by ADCID.
-She is excited to be able to get involved in the Engaging Possibilities aspect of the work, and creations for the “Coming to the Edge” immersive and interactive performances.
+Marsha has been working with the Imagining Possibilities Leadership Team as a musician.
+She looks at percussive approaches and innovative ways to develop the soundscapes to compliment the Envisioned Scenography process used by ADCID.
+She is excited to be able to get involved in the Engaging Possibilities aspect of the work.
+She is also thrilled to contribute to creations for the “Coming to the Edge” immersive and interactive performances.

-Born in Singapore, of Peranakan Chinese descent.
-After a decade of dancing for some of Canada’s best choreographers, Ng has created several commissioned choreographic works and has created choreographies for her company, tiger princess dance projects.
+Yvonne was born in Singapore and is of Peranakan Chinese descent.
+After a decade of dancing for some of Canada’s best choreographers, Ng has created several commissioned choreographic works.
+She has also created choreographies for her company, Tiger Princess Dance Projects.
 Yvonne’s current focus is on working with the symbolic meaning of movement more than inventing a choreographic vocabulary.
 Writers describe her work as ravishing, paradoxical, immediate and hard-edged, like painful memory.

-Ng began her training with Madam Goh Soo Khim at the Singapore Ballet Academy.
+Yvonne began her training with Madam Goh Soo Khim at the Singapore Ballet Academy.
 Even before completing her BFA at York University, she had co-founded the dance company Dance Allegro and was in demand in the Toronto contemporary dance community.
 After a year in the Danny Grossman Dance Company, she left to work with choreographers including Bill James, José Navas, Marie-Josée Chartier and Peter Chin.
-Her commissioned choreography and performance have earned her eight Dora Mavor Moore Award nominations and taken her to Australia, Singapore, across Canada and the USA.
-Marking the start of her transition from performer to choreographer, Ng travelled to Beijing to train and research Chinese traditional and minority dance forms, and to study Arabic singing at the Beijing Dance Academy and Central University for Nationalities in 1996.
+Her commissioned choreography and performance have earned her eight Dora Mavor Moore Award nominations and taken her to Australia, Singapore, and across Canada and the USA.
+Marking the start of her transition from performer to choreographer, Yvonne travelled to Beijing to train and research Chinese traditional and minority dance forms.
+She also studied Arabic singing at the Beijing Dance Academy and Central University for Nationalities in 1996.

-Ng is the 2007 recipient of the prestigious Ontario Premier’s Emerging Artist Award, the 1996 and 2003 Chalmers Performing Arts Training Award, the 2003 Chalmers Arts Fellowship and New Pioneers Arts Award, and the 2002 K.M.
+Furthermore, Yvonne is the 2007 recipient of the prestigious Ontario Premier’s Emerging Artist Award, the 1996 and 2003 Chalmers Performing Arts Training Award, the 2003 Chalmers Arts Fellowship and New Pioneers Arts Award, and the 2002 K.M.
 Hunter Dance Award.
-Yvonne Ng’s intensity, grace and mesmerizing presence have made her an unstoppable force on the Canadian and international dance scene.
-Founded in 1995, her company, princess productions, supports the work of two divisions: tiger princess dance projects for Yvonne Ng’s activities as a performer, choreographer, arts educator and producer; and dance: made in canada/fait au Canada, started in 2001, a presenting division that produces a biennial festival of contemporary Canadian dance works.
+Yvonne Ng’s intensity, grace, and mesmerizing presence have made her an unstoppable force on the Canadian and international dance scene.
+Founded in 1995, her company, Princess Productions, supports the work of two divisions.
+First, Tiger Princess Dance Projects for Yvonne Ng’s activities as a performer, choreographer, arts educator and producer.
+Secondly, dance: made in canada/fait au Canada, started in 2001, a presenting division that produces a biennial festival of contemporary Canadian dance works

 An established, professional artist who proudly lives with cerebral palsy and madness, embraces his Mi’kmaq heritage, and celebrates his gay identity.
-Originally a choir vocalist, over the past fifteen years Hull has distinguished himself as one of Canada’s most prominent power wheelchair choreographers and dancers.
+Over the past fifteen years, Hull, originally a choir vocalist, has distinguished himself as one of Canada’s most prominent power wheelchair choreographers and dancers.
 He more recently expanded his repertoire to include live and digital performance.
 Hull’s artistic practice is multidisciplinary, consisting of varied, vibrant works in dance, theatre, music and media arts.
 His artistic vision is to reveal the impacts of trauma and oppression on the body while positioning “deviant” bodies as a source of aesthetic appreciation, beauty and enrichment.

-An playwright, actor and video designer.
-His plays include Falling A Wake, Pearl Gidley, Queen Milli of Galt, Rage Against Violence (with Dwight Strorring) and Pocket Rocket (with Lea Daniel).
-Gary is an artistic associate with the MT Space and has worked in collaboration with the company on several shows including The Last 15 Seconds, Seasons of Immigration, Body 13, and Occupy Spring.
+Gary is a playwright, actor and video designer.
+His plays include Falling A Wake, Pearl Gidley, Queen Milli of Galt, Rage Against Violence (with Dwight Strorring), and Pocket Rocket (with Lea Daniel).
+Gary is an artistic associate of MT Space and has worked in collaboration with the company on several shows including The Last 15 Seconds, Seasons of Immigration, Body 13, and Occupy Spring.
 For the last 6 years he has helped run the MT Space Newcomer Theatre.
 Gary has created video designs for CAFKA, UnSilent Night, The MT Space, Summerworks, NightShift, The Randolph Academy, Canadian Arab Theatre, Greenlight Arts and Cactusbloem (Belgium).
 He was the 2017 Artist in Residenceat Idea Exchange.